pavansec/simplewebserver/README.md

 ![OUTPUT](./image/Output_Ex01.png)

 ## RESULT:
-The program has been executed successfully
+The program has been executed Successfully